zlagpacan/437_OoO/README.md

 ![image](https://github.com/user-attachments/assets/537d40ac-9bf2-484d-a9af-015c2081a829)

 ## Performance Analysis
+The daxpy program most clearly shows the out-of-order and pipelined bus benefits since future daxpy loop iterations can be started while multiple independent memory accesses from previous iterations are waiting on completion from a higher-bandwidth-capable bus.

 ## Notes
 - I am one person and I did not want to go completely insane in designing and verifying this system.
 This led to the following results: